This one is long and cathartic and very step #4ish. Don’t read it… I just need to write it.

 Then, after all those years of doing wrong, of mending and figuring out how to “do it right” I, we, got to the place where we could give back.
 We decided to be foster parents.

 It devastated me.
 I’d tried so hard to be better for my God, for my boys, for my husband, for this little innocent 6 year old who was, like my boys, a victim of his parents drug addiction, and I failed.
 Once again I FAILED.
 It killed me.
 I worry over that boy to this day.
-And I don’t even know how old he is, maybe 12, but he’s why I’ll never change my phonw number.
-My address, my name, my life may change but maybe one day he’ll call me the way I called that one number I memorized when I needed it most.
+And I don’t even know how old he is, maybe 12.
+He’s why I’ll never change my phone number.
+My address, my name, my life may change but maybe one day he’ll call me the way I called that one number I memorized.

 Then came our oldest.
 From the moment I read her report from the state I felt a connection to her.
 I can’t explain it but I did.
 I wanted her.
 We got her.
 It was supposed to be temporary and then life changed on her.
 Drugs gripped her mother by the throat and she was suddenly in need of a forever home, as were her sisters.
 Without praying, I worked with the state to bring the girls together.

 That one decision ruined everything.
 It was a tragedy of Shakespearean proportion.
 Kids, doing more than kids should ever know how to do, got caught in the act.
 We reacted in panic.
 The state reacted according to WACs and RCWs forgetting common sense like it didn’t matter.
 Our girl and the sisters were ripped from us and thrown to the system.
 I cannot speak for the sisters, it appears they have happy upbringings in forever homes but for our girl, she ran away… and so did we.